Trilarion/imperialism-remake/README.md

 Only PyQt5 and PyYAML are required for running.

-Markdown (and cx_Freeze) are additionally required for developing.
+Sphinx, PyInstaller are additionally required for development.

 #### PyQt5